no00ne/CS305-2025Spring-FinalProject/README.md

    * msg_type == "RELAY":
         * Check if the peer is the target peer.
         * If yes, extract the payload and recall the function `dispatch_message` to process the payload.
-        * If not, forward the message to target peer using the function `enqueue_message` in `outbox.py`.
+        * If not, forward the message to the target peer using the function `enqueue_message` in `outbox.py`.

    * msg_type == "HELLO"
         * Call the function `handle_hello_message` in `peer_discovery.py` to process the message.

    * msg_type == "BLOCK"
-        * Check the correctness of block ID.
+        * Check the correctness of the block ID.
 If incorrect, record the sender's offence using the function `record_offence` in `peer_manager.py`.
         * Call the function `handle_block` in `block_handler.py` to process the block.
         * Call the function `create_inv` to create an `INV` message for the block.
         * Broadcast the `INV` message to known peers using the function `gossip_message` in `outbox.py`.

    * msg_type == "TX"
-        * Check the correctness of transaction ID.
+        * Check the correctness of the transaction ID.
 If incorrect, record the sender's offence using the function `record_offence` in `peer_manager.py`.
         * Add the transaction to `tx_pool` using the function `add_transaction` in `transaction.py`.
         * Broadcast the transaction to known peers using the function `gossip_message` in `outbox.py`.